Care Calendar

 - Remove tomato plants (annual; pull and compost)

-- Remove jalapeño (annual; pull and compost)
+- Remove jalapeño from its grow bag (annual; pull and compost; reuse grow bag year 2)

 - Blackberry: prune any dead primocane tips after winter dormancy; the floricanes (year-2 wood) will produce a big crop next year